Site Map

 Education Spending started out at the beginning of the 20th century at one percent of Gross Domestic Product (GDP).
 It increased rapidly during the first three decades, reaching a peak of 4 percent of GDP in the depths of the Great Depression, but then steadying at 3 percent till the advent of World War II.

 In the mid 1980s education spending began to increase again.
-It flatlined at about 5.5 percent of GDP in the 1990s, but resumed its growth in the 2000s, reaching nearly 6.2 percent in 2010 before beginning a decline in the aftermath of the Great Recession.
+It flatlined at about 5.3 percent of GDP in the 1990s, but resumed its growth in the 2000s, reaching 6.1 percent in 2010 before declining to 5.6 percent GDP in 2015.
+In 2023 education spending was 4.0 percent GDP.

 Education Spending by Government Level